1nst4ll/mango-news/PROGRESS.md

 - Verified that the project is using appropriate and recent versions of Astro, Radix UI, Tailwind CSS, and Shadcn UI.
 - Confirmed that the implementation aligns with documentation and best practices for these libraries.

+## News Feed Performance Optimization (Completed on 2025-06-01)

+- Implemented infinite scrolling in `frontend/src/components/NewsFeed.tsx` to fetch articles in paginated chunks.
+- Added `currentPage`, `hasMore` state, and an Intersection Observer to trigger loading of more articles.
+- Modified API calls to include `page` and `limit` parameters.
+- Added loading indicators and "no more articles" messages.
+- Updated `frontend/src/locales/en.json`, `es.json`, and `ht.json` with new translation keys.

 ## Detailed Steps for Pending Tasks

 (This section will be updated with detailed steps for the "Next Steps: Astro Frontend Migration" as they are worked on.)